Quick Look at the Best Spatchcock Turkey Recipe

 - 1-2 yellow onions, quartered

-- 2 cups chicken broth (or turkey broth)
+- 2 cups chicken broth, or homemade turkey broth

 - 1/2 cup dry white wine